ibanezang/refreshkata/README.md

 > There are no right or wrong answers in these kata: the benefit comes from the process, not from the result.

 ## How does Refreshkata work
 If you're familiar with codekata, it will be straight forward.
-There will be several coding problems will be listed in this repository.
+There will be several coding problems listed in this repository.
 The coding problems are sometimes related to algorithm, data structure, and software modelling problems.
 You can fork this repository and do your exercise in your own fork.
 It is suggested to revisit the problem to refresh your skill and to see how you have improved overtime.